After-Hours Mental Health Line:

-Counseling & Psychological Services staff, including the psychiatrist, do not perform diagnostic evaluations of ADD/ADHD for the purpose of initiation of medication or determination of eligibility for Disability Services.
+Counseling and Psychological Services clinical staff, including the psychiatrist, do not perform diagnostic evaluations for ADD/ADHD.
 Students may be referred to a community specialist for evaluation and diagnosis, if appropriate.
-Students who have been previously diagnosed with ADD/ADHD and are currently taking prescription medication may obtain refills from a Student Health Center clinician while at school if:
+If you have been previously diagnosed with ADD/ADHD and are currently taking prescription medication, learn more about obtaining refills at the Student Health Center.